Scheduled Tasks

 crontab: 30 5,17 * * *

-Regular pipelines are typically triggered by operations like push
+In contrast to other pipelines triggered by specific events like push

 .